radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 $ ls
 ```

-First, we will create a new directory, which we'll be using during this Workshop.
+There are a bunch of folders.
+To keep things organized, we will create a new directory which we'll be using during this Workshop.
 Use `mkdir`.
+And then navigate into the new folder, using 'cd'.
 ```bash
 $ mkdir ipyrad-workshop
 $ cd ipyrad-workshop